John Carpenter: 2020s: Halloween sequels, Toxic Commando, Suburban Screams, and Hollywood Walk of Fame

 Carpenter worked as a composer and executive producer on the 2021 sequel Halloween Kills and 2022's follow-up Halloween Ends.

-During Summer Game Fest in June 2023, it was announced that Carpenter was collaborating with Focus Entertainment and Saber Interactive on the zombie first-person shooter video game Toxic Commando.
-The game is scheduled to be released in 2026 on PlayStation 5, Xbox Series X/S, and Windows via Steam and the Epic Games Store.
+During Summer Game Fest in June 2023, it was announced that Carpenter was collaborating with Focus Entertainment and Saber Interactive on the zombie first-person shooter video game John Carpenter's Toxic Commando.
+The game was released on March 12, 2026, on PlayStation 5, Xbox Series X/S, and Windows via Steam and the Epic Games Store.
 Carpenter worked on the game's story and also composed its musical score.

 In October 2023, he directed an episode of the Peacock streaming series Suburban Screams while also composing the series theme music and serving as an executive producer.

 On December 8, 2024, Carpenter received a Career Achievement Award from the Los Angeles Film Critics Association.
 On April 3, 2025, Carpenter received a star on the Hollywood Walk of Fame.

 In October 2025, Carpenter served as an executive producer on the horror anthology series John Carpenter Presents.

+Carpenter and Sandy King co-wrote Cathedral, a graphic novel released on August 4, 2026.
+He also wrote a tie-in soundtrack album to accompany the novel's release.

+In June 2026, it was announced that Carpenter's Escape from New York was to be "reimagined" after decades of projects aiming to remake it.
+It is set to directed by Zack Snyder and with Carpenter as executive producer.